 - Don't reheat leftovers in a slow cooker – use a microwave, cooktop or oven instead.

-- Buying cheaper cuts of meat that require longer cooking times will give better flavour and a tender result.
-(Take a look at our slow-cooked corned beef recipe that's used in our slow cooker test.)
+- Buying cheaper cuts of meat that require longer cooking times will give better flavour and a more tender result.

 Most of our slow cooker tips can also be applied to multi-cookers in slow cooking mode.